By Carol P. McCoy, Ph.D. (Find-Your-Roots.com) © C.P. McCoy (2003)

 Understanding your social, cultural, familial, and genetic heritage can shed light on your character, appearance, health, family relationships, and your name.
 Which side of the family do you resemble?
 Who do you look like at different ages?
 Knowing how long your ancestors lived and how they died holds clues for what to watch for in terms of medical problems for you and your descendants.
 Most likely your journey will help you to discover unknown relatives and to build new friendships.

 Knowing family naming patterns gives you a deeper sense of your identity.
 People of the Jewish faith often name children after a cherished relative who had recently died, whereas Christians often name children after a cherished living relative.
 Who were you named for—a loved family member, a dear friend, a family associate, or a name that appealed to your parents for some reason?
+My middle name Prescott is for my maternal grandfather, Prescott Barker Wiske.

 Why would someone name a beautiful African American girl, who ultimately graduated from Philadelphia Medical College in 1888, “Juan Fernandez” Bennett?
 What kind of name was that for a girl?
 Family research revealed that Dr. Bennett’s grandmother, known as Johanna F. Cuffee, was originally named Juan Fernandez Cuffee.
 Apparently William Cuffee, her sea-faring father, named his daughter for the Juan Fernandez Islands off the coast of South America.
 These islands were the first place that ships set into port after the harrowing experience of rounding the Horn.